Blueberry

 Good Pairings

-Subtle herbal note works in savory applications like sauces for game meats
+Subtle herbal quality works in savory applications with duck or venison

 Storage & Handling